local-projects/ofxApp/ReadMe.md

   Let's look at the proposed `std::function` line by line:

-  We first cast the JSON data represeting this object's JSON so its easier to handle syntax
+  We first cast the JSON data representing this object's JSON so its easier to handle syntax

   ```c++
   ofxJSONElement & jsonRef = *(inOutData.fullJson);